parsegon/math-css/README.md

 </div>
 ```

-Since derivatives are technically both a fraction and an operand, they behave like a fraction in Calculus CSS.
+Since derivatives are technically both a fraction and an operand, they behave like a fraction in Math CSS.
 For the term that is being derived, just follow the derivative with a ```term``` tag.
 Example below:

 ```HTML
 <div  derivative>